Caring for the Aging Incarcerated Population

 Funding Support

-Dr. Kaiksow’s work has been funded by the University of Wisconsin Institute for Clinical and Translational Research.
+Dr. Kaiksow’s work has been funded by the the National Institute of Aging and the University of Wisconsin Institute for Clinical and Translational Research.

 A female clinician in blue scrubs touches the shoulder of a male colleauge in a white coat while walking in the hospital hallway